MaibamAjay/Credit_card_approval_predictor/README.md

     APPROACHES:

-    2 possible approaches arises while dealing with unbalanced dataset
+    Two possible approaches arises while dealing with unbalanced dataset

-     - To select the significance features first and handle the unbalanced data(oversampling in this case)
+     -To select the significance features first and handle the unbalanced data(oversampling in this case)

-     - To handle the unbalanced data first and select the significance features later.
+     -To handle the unbalanced data first and select the significance features later.

     According to a study, for a highly unbalanced dataset, it is better to do the feature selection first and then handle the unbalaced data later rather than handling the imbalanced data first and then do the feature selection.
 The link of the study is attached below